 So many of our young people think, mommy and daddy are cruel and they need to move out and be on their own.
 And along comes this handsome, dashing young man who whispers sweet nothings in their ear and “bam” your child thinks the grass just got greener.
 That the grass is not green for our children, its only green for their trafficker.
 Many tactics are used to attract, groom and recruit our children.
 Our initiative, Voices for Safe Havens, provides communities with resources through our forums, on what to do and how to protect against trafficking predators.

 The likelihood of being trafficked is real and it only takes a few seconds to lose a child to this crime.
 However, some traffickers will lure your child away using different tactics over a period of time.
-Visit our website www.voicesforsafehavens.org for more information.
+Visit www.voicesforsafehavens.org on this site for more information.